Bank of India

-Bank of India (BOI) is a central public sector bank under the ownership of Ministry of Finance, Government of India.
-It is headquartered in Bandra Kurla Complex, Mumbai.
+Bank of India (BoI) is an Indian public sector bank headquartered in Bandra Kurla Complex, Mumbai.
 Founded in 1906, it has been government-owned since nationalisation in 1969.
-BoI is a founder member of SWIFT (Society for Worldwide Inter Bank Financial Telecommunications), which facilitates provision of cost-effective financial processing and communication services.
+BoI is a founding member of SWIFT (Society for Worldwide Inter Bank Financial Telecommunications), which facilitates provision of cost-effective financial processing and communication services.

-As on 31 March 2021, Bank of India's total business stands at ₹1446295 crore, has 5,108 branches and 5,551 ATMs around the world (including 24 overseas branches).
+As on 31 December 2024, Bank of India's total business stands at ₹1446295 crore, has 5,202 branches and 8166 ATMs & CRM around the world (including 22 overseas branches).

 History

-Bank of India was founded on 7 September 1906 by a group of eminent businessmen from Mumbai, Maharashtra, India.
+Bank of India was cofounded on 7 September 1906 by Ramnarain Ruia (also known as Ramnarain Hurnundrai), Sassoon Jacob Hai David, Ratanjee Dadabhoy Tata, Gordhandas Khattau, Sir Cowasjee Jehangir, Lalubhai Samaldas, Khetsey Khiasey, Jenarrayen Hindoomull Dani, Noordin Ebrahim Noordin, and Shapurji Broacha from Mumbai, India.
 The Bank was under private ownership and control till 19 July 1969 when it was nationalised along with 13 other banks.

 Beginning with one office in Mumbai, with a paid-up capital of ₹5 million and 50 employees, the Bank has made a rapid growth over the years and blossomed into a mighty institution with a strong national presence and sizable international operations.
 In business volume, the Bank occupies a premier position among the nationalised banks.

 The bank has over 5,084 branches in India spread over all states and union territories including specialized branches.
 These branches are controlled through 54 zonal offices.
 There are 60 branches, 5 subsidiaries, and 1 joint venture abroad.

 The Bank came out with its maiden public issue in 1997 and follow on Qualified Institutions Placement in February 2008.

-The current bank

-The earlier holders of the Bank of India name had failed and were no longer in existence by the time a diverse group of Hindus, Muslims, Parsees, and Jews helped establish the present Bank of India in 1906 in Bombay.
-At the time, banks in India were either owned by Europeans and served mainly the interests of the European merchant houses, or by different communities and served the banking needs of their own community.